kubeflow/pipelines/samples/arena-samples/standalonejob/README.md

-# Simple Standalone Arena Job
+# Run a Standalone Job

 The `standalone_pipeline.py` sample creates a pipeline runs preparing dataset, ML code, training and exporting the model.